Skip to main content

 • The agreed gross monthly salary compensates for no more than 10 overtime hours per month.

-• Ideal Language: “The weekly working time is 40 hours.
+• Ideal language: “The weekly working time is 40 hours.
 Reasonable overtime up to 10 hours per month is compensated by the agreed monthly gross salary.”

 Not acceptable position